-As many of our pupils have "failed" so often in the past they need to be praised for behaviours that are usually taken for granted - e.g. 'Good sitting, good listening, , being sensible, showing respect', delivered according to their age and language levels.
+As many of our pupils have "failed" so often in the past they need to be praised for behaviours that are usually taken for granted - e.g. 'Good sitting, good listening, , being sensible, showing respect', delivered according to their age.
 The pupil may also need to be referred for arts therapy to provide a safe space for exploration of such emotions and possible traumas.
-Individual SLT can also help to address behavioural issues which are linked with social misunderstanding, misperceptions and strategies for managing emotional responses.